b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 comments: true
 ---
 # 🍻 Word of Wisdom
 The Word of Wisdom is an odd bit of [[Name Mormon|Mormon]] culture, doctrine, and lore.
-It's among the more visible demarcations of who is a practicing member of the LDS church, which is both an advantage and disadvantage— in my days of practicing Mormonism, the vitriolic repulsion by coffee was something to start conversations, which are a missionary opportunity to evangelize.
+It's among the more visible demarcations of who is a practicing member of the LDS church, which is both an advantage and disadvantage; in my days of practicing Mormonism, the vitriolic repulsion by coffee was something to start conversations, which are a missionary opportunity to evangelize.
 The social dynamics of such a conversation never really panned out the way we had been hyped for on Sundays, at least in my own experience.

 Imagine this: a peer or coworker expresses strong distaste for any food item that qualifies as a *sandwich*, and expects you to rationalize why you would willingly, knowingly eat such a garbage consumable.
 When you ask why he or she reacts so strongly to something so mundane, they might reply that they know *the truth*™️ as revealed by their religious leaders 200 years prior.
 Knowing that, would you like to join?

 And you begin to understand why Mormons insisting that coffee is evil just looks fucking weird to the rest of the world.
 Not in a quirky or "peculiar" way, mind you.
 Any further interaction with this hypothetical peer concerning their belief will be sullied by your recollection of their acrimonious response to a prosaic, otherwise uninteresting food item.
-No, you're not interested in joining—that venomous response to a goddamned sandwich is well outside the parameters of personal preference. *It's weird*.
+No, you're not interested in joining.
+That venomous response to a goddamned sandwich is well outside the parameters of personal preference. *It's weird*.

 &nbsp;